Nicolas44Hernandez/GreenHomeLan_RpiButton/README.md

 # GreenHomeLan_RpiButton
-Button to notify something via Wifi over MQTT or via Thread to the orchestrator

-# RPI-Button

-# Use case : Button emergency resiliant notification

-This use case aims to show how a connected object can use the Wifi / Thread tecnology to notify an event
+This use case aims to show how a connected object can use the Wifi / Thread tecnology to notify an alarm

 ## **Topology**
 TODO: update image